-These durable long-lasting utensils will make it easy to flip any pancake or grill anything and are perfect for cast iron cooking surfaces.
+These durable, long-lasting utensils make it easy to flip any pancake or grill anything and are perfect for cast iron cooking surfaces.

 5. Wooden Utensils for Cast-Iron

 Wooden spoons or spatulas – These won’t hurt the surface of your iron, and provided they are sturdy enough, you will be able to use them to cook with as well as scrape the surface of your pan and in the groves of your cast-iron skillet.

-That being said the Earlywood 10-inch handmade multi-purpose wood scraper/turner glides easily over the toughest brands of cookware like Griswald and Wagner cast iron cookware.
-The smooth finish of the four types of sustainable wood that are harvested responsibly right here in the USA will have even eggs sliding off it.
+That being said, the Earlywood 10-inch handmade multi-purpose wood scraper/turner glides easily over the toughest cookware brands like Griswald and Wagner cast iron cookware.
+The smooth finish of the four types of sustainable wood harvested responsibly right here in the USA will have eggs sliding off it.

 6. Vintage Cast Iron Utensils

 These are the traditional hand-made spatula and ladles made from iron.
 Moderate length and weight, size:16.5”/0.5lb for the spatula and 16.5”/0.54lb for the ladle.
-The manageable size of both the spatula and ladle make turning and flipping easy.
+The spatula and ladle’s manageable size make turning and flipping easy.

-The iron is made with a combination of nitrogen and metal that produces a dense nitride layer, which is rust-proof and wear-resistant and does not produce toxic substances at high temperatures.
+The iron is made with a combination of nitrogen and metal that produces a dense nitride layer, which is rust-proof, wear-resistant, and does not produce toxic substances at high temperatures.

-It comes with a rosewood handle that is fixed at the end of the hollow iron handle by copper nails.
+It has a rosewood handle fixed at the end of the hollow iron handle by copper nails.
 It prevents liquid from entering the hollow iron handle for easier cleaning and better protection against rust.

 Must read before purchasing accessories you do not require – Ultimate Guide to Cast-Iron Accessories.